Hexagon/webdiff/README.md

 * For text files (HTML, CSS, etc.), it will show line-by-line changes.
 * For binary files (images, etc.), it will simply indicate that the files differ.

-## Future Development

-* Implement difference detection mechanisms (e.g., comparing text content, image hashes).
-* Provide options for more structured reporting on differences.
-* Improve filtering and customization of which assets are fetched.

 ## Contributions

 Contributions are welcome!
 Feel free to open issues or submit pull requests.